Foods to taste when in Iceland – Wild Voyager Blog

 Skyr mixed with blueberries

-Skyr is made from pasteurized skim milk and bacteria culture.
-Technically, skyr is a soft cheese but widely regarded as a thick yogurt.
-Locals eat the yogurt with delicious and healthy desserts combined with milk, fruit, and berries.
+Skyr is made from pasteurised skim milk and bacterial culture.
+Technically, skyr is a soft cheese but is widely regarded as a thick yoghurt.
+Locals eat yoghurt with delicious and healthy desserts combined with milk, fruit, and berries.
 It is also popularly used in smoothies, ice cream, and skyrkaka, a lighter alternative to cheesecake.

-This creamy delicacy can also be enjoyed with distinct flavors like blueberry and coconut.
+This creamy delicacy can also be enjoyed with distinct flavours like blueberry and coconut.

 5. Fish stew

-Plokkfiskur or fish stew is a favorite stew in Icelandic homes.
-Although this dish is relatively easy to make, it is packed with all the delicious flavors needed.
+Plokkfiskur, or fish stew, is a favourite stew in Icelandic homes.
+Although this dish is relatively easy to make, it is packed with all the delicious flavours needed.
 Cooked and mashed Atlantic cod, milk, flour, potatoes, and onions are used to make fish stew.

 Icelandic fish stew